CITL-DT: Programming

-As of October 18, 2018, CITL clears the vast majority of the CTV schedule, and is currently the only CTV station in Western Canada to air the network's national morning shows (formerly Canada AM; currently Your Morning) on a tape delay in the 6–9 a.m. time slot (with all CTV owned-and-operated stations between Vancouver and Winnipeg airing local CTV Morning Live programs instead).
-The station carries the entirety of CTV's prime time lineup.
+As of October 18, 2018, CITL cleared the vast majority of the CTV schedule, and was the last CTV station in Western Canada to air the network's national morning shows (formerly Canada AM; currently Your Morning) on a tape delay in the 6–9 a.m. time slot (with all CTV owned-and-operated stations between Vancouver and Winnipeg airing local CTV Morning Live programs instead).
+The station carried the entirety of CTV's prime time lineup.
 Previously, the station preempted stripped broadcasts of etalk and/or repeats of The Big Bang Theory on certain nights with local programming.
-Additionally, CITL preempts CTV's The View in favor of 100 Huntley Street, a brokered religious program which is also commonly aired by Global stations, as well as the weekend's network repeats of the previous night's late edition of TSN's SportsCentre for Eat Street and infomercials and Sunday's Question Period.
-CITL also breaks away from the network late-night schedule at about 2:12 a.m. (after Conan) on weeknights, and earlier on weekends, to sign off, as CITL, along with sister CKSA, have the Canadian national anthem "O Canada" played during the sign-off.
+Additionally, CITL preempted CTV's The View in favor of 100 Huntley Street, a brokered religious program which is also commonly aired by Global stations, as well as the weekend's network repeats of the previous night's late edition of TSN's SportsCentre for Eat Street and infomercials, Sunday's Question Period and the weekday early edition of CTV National News.
+CITL also broke away from the network late-night schedule at about 2:12 a.m. (after Conan) on weeknights, and earlier on weekends, to sign off, as CITL, along with sister CKSA, have the Canadian national anthem "O Canada" played during the sign-off.

 Until the mid-to-late 2000s, CITL also carried some Global programming alongside CTV shows; however, this was discontinued at some point after Global Edmonton was made available on basic cable in Lloydminster.
-Nonetheless the station sometimes carries various Canadian-made programs from the library of Global's parent company Corus Entertainment, though this is generally restricted to older programming (or at least older seasons) not currently airing on the Global network schedule.
+Nonetheless the station sometimes carried various Canadian-made programs from the library of Global's parent company Corus Entertainment, though this was generally restricted to older programming (or at least older seasons) not currently airing on the Global network schedule.

-CITL airs Prime Time Local News from 5–7 p.m., and Late Local News at 11:30 p.m. on weeknights; there is no local news on weekends.
-The 5 p.m. hour of Prime Time Local News is simulcast on CKSA.
-In addition, unlike CKSA where it simulcasts newscasts from Global Edmonton, CITL does not simulcast any newscasts from CTV Edmonton or any other CTV station.
-Reruns of Chopped Canada airs at noon, in place of any local newscast, or the noon hour newscast from CTV Edmonton.
+CITL aired Prime Time Local News from 5 to 7 p.m., and Late Local News at 11:30 p.m. on weeknights; there was no local news on weekends.
+The 5 p.m. hour of Prime Time Local News was simulcast on CKSA.
+In addition, unlike CKSA where it simulcast newscasts from Global Edmonton, CITL did not simulcast any newscasts from CTV Edmonton or any other CTV station.
+Reruns of Chopped Canada aired at noon, in place of any local newscast, or the noon hour newscast from CTV Edmonton.

 CITL and CKSA previously aired Newcap News until August 31, 2018.
 On September 4, 2018, the newscasts were reformatted from a traditional newscast to a news magazine, and was re-branded as Prime Time Local News.